Ban on fans at matches may see Dublin lose European Championship games

 Uefa is seeking assurances on a minimum threshold for fan attendance at matches

 The Aviva Stadium, at Lansdowne Road in Dublin, which is due to host European Championship games this summer.
-Photograph: Eric Luke/The Irish Times
+Photograph: Eric Luke

 Ireland could lose the four European Championship games to be hosted in Dublin this year due to Covid-19 linked bans on spectators, Ministers will be warned today.